gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  EditEmailRequestSchema | "Request body"

-Used to add new email to profile
+Use this API to add a new email address to a profile

 *Success Response:*

-A JSON object with user details
+Success.
+Returns a JSON object with user details.
+Refer `VerifyEmailOTPSuccess` for more details.

 Schema: `VerifyEmailOTPSuccess`